 BENELUX

-While each of the Benelux countries (Belgium, the Netherlands, and Luxembourg) have strong national and cultural identities, distinct languages, and different economic strengths, there are also very close ties between them, and many U.S. companies employ a regional approach when doing business in the three countries.
-Careful consideration should be given regarding the market differences when employing a regional strategy at a consumer and individual business level, but there are definite advantages in consolidating operations.
+Many U.S. companies employ a regional approach when doing business in the three Benelux countries.
 The location and logistics infrastructure in the Netherlands and Belgium make them ideal locations for broader European distribution facilities.
-Luxembourg has long been a world banking, finance, and insurance center.
-Belgium placed among the top 10 destinations for Wisconsin exports in 2021, with the Netherlands ranking #11—and, when treated as single market, the region purchases more Wisconsin exports than Germany, Wisconsin’s fourth-highest export destination.
-The Benelux countries all have favorable tax climates, well-educated and English-speaking workforces, and a favorable Ease of Doing Business Ranking from the World Bank.
+Luxembourg has long been a world center for banking, finance, and insurance.
+The Benelux countries all have favorable tax climates, well-educated and English-speaking workforces, and favorable Ease of Doing Business rankings from the World Bank.

 image with charts and numbers related to Wisconsin's import and export activity with Benelux countries